obria006/Autoinjector_2.0/README.md

 	- GPU is not necessary.
 While a GPU will increase speed of neural network detections, the computer used during development only used the CPU and was sufficiently speedy.
 2. Arduino Uno
 3. Zeiss Axio Observer 7 microscope with motorized objective changer, optovar changer, reflector changer, focus controller (Z-drive), and stage.
-4. Microscope camera (tested with Hamamatsu Orca Dcam)
+4. Microscope camera (tested with Hamamatsu Orca Flash 4.0)
 	- A complete list of available cameras can be found at [Micro-Manager's device support](https://micro-manager.org/Device_Support).
 Additional cameras may be used (for instance the [Dage-MTI IR-2000](https://dagemti.com/products/cameras/ir-2000-camera/)), but additional custom Python software must be written to support these cameras.
 5. Sensapex uMp-4 4-axis micromanipulator.
 6. Custom pressure rig.